 The congressional hearings on what was now lamely called "Billygate" were a bit of a letdown.
 I had 'top billing', of course, but it felt as if I was only the opening act.
 There was no speculation on who stabbed me, it remained "under investigation.
-'Professor' Shallbetter, the would-be academic who I met in Iceland, was the real star.
+'Professor' Shallbetter, the would-be academic whom I'd met in Iceland, was the real star.
 He was the one who published Billy's 'evidence' of all the dirt on Senator Clarkson.
-Mrs. Robinson had kept the copy I mailed her from going public; her hunch proved correct in that it kept her business out of the spotlight.
+Mrs. Robinson had kept the copy I mailed her from going public and her reticence to spill the beans had been proved correct—it kept her business out of the spotlight.

 The hearings focused on my relationship to Billy, especially when a subsequent blood test proved Billy's assertion that we were half-brothers.
 The blood test performed on Silu's daughter was a big surprise, however.
 Billy was not the father.
 I suspected that Billy's ego blinded him to the fact that he wasn't anything more than a fling to Silu.
 No wonder she despised him.
 Silu's sister, Þora, wasn't mentioned at all in the hearings, I was glad she was left out of the reports.
 Anything said about her would only be humiliating and I could understand her reluctance to undergo any further embarrassment.
 She made no effort to contact me.